alto-wg/draft-alto-pv/introduction.md

   defined in {{RFC2216}} in the sense that they both provide an abstract representation of particular components of a network.
 However, they have different criteria on how these particular components are selected.
-  Specifically, Network Element requires the components to be potentially capable of exercising QoS control, while Abstract Network Element only requires the components to have an impact on the end-to-end performance.
+  Specifically, Network Element requires the components to be capable of exercising QoS control, while Abstract Network Element only requires the components to have an impact on the end-to-end performance.

 - ANE Name: An ANE can be constructed either statically in advance or on demand based on the requested information.
 Thus, different ANEs may only be valid